1.1.Choosing Your Domain Name

 General Settings: Title and Tagline

 Now that you have your WordPress installed and running, it’s time to look at some basic settings for your site.
-The place that you will access the settings for your site is called the Dashboard, and it provides the starting point for accessing all of your sites dials and knobs.
-You can access your Dashboard by adding “/wp-admin” to your WordPress site’s URL.
+The place that you will access the settings for your site is called the Dashboard, and it provides the starting point for accessing all of WordPress’s settings and options.
+You can access your Dashboard by adding “/wp-admin” to your WordPress site’s URL, or through the link available in your main Installatron dashboard.

 To change your blog “title” and “tagline,” go to Settings > General.
 Once you’re on the General Settings page, you can give your blog any title you want.
 You can also give your blog a tagline, which can be a short description of the blog.